-While on leave, employees will be paid a percentage of wages; benefit amounts will depend on what was earned in the prior year compared to the statewide average weekly wage.
-Employees may use all or a portion of other MW accrued paid leave (sick leave, vacation, and holiday) in addition to Oregon Paid Leave benefits.
+While on leave, employees will be paid a percentage of wages only; benefit amounts will depend on what was earned in the prior year compared to the statewide average weekly wage.
+Employees may use a portion of other MW accrued paid leave (sick leave, comp time, personal holiday, and vacation) in addition to Oregon Paid Leave benefits.